Pascal DA SILVA DipAc DipCHM Msc

 Diploma in Chinese herbal Medicine (Manchester 2016)

-Shulan College in Manchester 2016, under the teaching of Pr Shulan Tang.
+I graduated with in Diploma in Chinese Herbal Medicine at Shulan College in Manchester 2016, under the teaching of Pr Shulan Tang.
 The course is accredited by Nanjing University of Chinese Medicine (NJUCM) and The ATCM (see below).
-Pr Shulan lectures internationally and is probably one of the most experienced herbalist in Europe.
+Pr Shulan lectures internationally and is probably one of the most experienced herbalist in the UK.
+I can consult Pr Shulan to help me reflect on complex cases.

 As an acupuncturist I have been using Classical formulas for a number of years previous to the course, until the new European legislation made it compulsory to attend a specific degree in herbal medicine, which I did.